 A bat will fly through the air with its membranous wings to catch insects or eat fruit.
 But they can also hunt prey by producing a high-pitched sound and then listen for the echo to return.

 The Journal of Nature Letters recently published a study.
-The study shows that the regions of the genome responsible for echolocation are strikingly similar between bats and dolphins.
+The study shows that the genome regions responsible for echolocation are strikingly similar between bats and dolphins.

 The earliest known complete bats from the Eocene were already capable of flight and echolocation.
-In the absence of direct fossil evidence, there have been many concocted scenarios to explain the evolution of these behaviors and their distributions in bats.
+In the absence of direct fossil evidence, there have been many concocted scenarios to explain these behaviors’ evolution and their distributions in bats.

 Developed with hands, a bat would not have sufficient membranes to descend and glide.
 The development of these membranes could provide propulsion if flapped.